 Sevenoaks Wildlife Reserve is the first example of a gravel pit site in the UK being developed for nature conservation.
 It lies immediately north of Sevenoaks in Kent and covers 73 ha of wetlands.
 Over two thousand species have been identified at the reserve, which is made up of five main lakes and a mix of ponds, flooded pools, reedbeds, and woodland.
 The water levels in the lakes are managed so that, in spring and summer, specially created islands and shallows are exposed.
-This creates feeding and nesting areas for a variety of waders and waterfowl such as moorhens, comorants, coots, and great crested grebes.
+This creates feeding and nesting areas for a variety of waders and waterfowl such as moorhens, cormorants, coots, oystercatchers, and great crested grebes.
 The winter months see wildfowl such as greylag geese and tufted ducks regularly using the open water on the lakes.

 There are numerous bird hides throughout the reserve, which are all free to use and located next to the walking trails.
-As you walk through the reserve you can also look out for woodland birds such as woodpeckers, parakeets, redwings and jays.
+As you walk through the reserve you can also look out for woodland birds such as goldcrest, woodpeckers, parakeets, redwings and jays.
 As well as kingfishers darting into the water in a flash of blue!